|Presque Isle North Pierhead, PA|

 The lights on the pier were electrified on July 18, 1924, and the new diaphone fog signal, which was housed in a steel tower and could be operated by remote control from the powerhouse, commenced operation a few weeks later on August 6, replacing the outdated steam whistle.
 The panorama picture below shows the north pier in 1924 with the following structures:

 Keeper Allen was awarded the lighthouse efficiency pennant for having the best-kept station in the district in 1914 and 1915.
-In 1918, Allen helped extinguish a fire aboard the fishing tug Gannet, and the following year, he and his assistants were recognized for helping rescue the crew of the steamer Tempest, which foundered in the channel near Erie Harbor.
+In 1918, Allen helped extinguish a fire aboard the fishing tug Gannet, and the following year, he, his assistants, and two of the keepers’ wives were recognized for helping rescue the crew of the steamer Tempest, which foundered in the channel near Erie Harbor.
 Finally, in 1925, Keeper Allen helped extinguish a fire that raged on the peninsula for several days.

 The historic North Pierhead Lighthouse is now a popular destination for fishermen and for people just wanting to take a picturesque stroll in Presque Isle State Park.